All Episodes

 There's something in the air.

-There's the voice or the or the brain power, whatever it is, he uh he had something very special.
+There's the voice or the brain power, whatever it is.

 Did you ever get that sense that Limbaugh could help you on said issue?

-Because, you know, when I ran a lot of people didn't think I would win because I had never done it before.
+Because, you know, when I ran, a lot of people didn't think I would win because I had never done it before.

-He felt from the escalator ride down.
+He fell from the escalator right down.

 I mean, I think before the speech, if you want to know the truth.

-But um, no, I never had to think about it because he was there so early.
+But, no, I never had to think about it because he was there so early.

 And I got to know him because he was so gracious.